Get a jump start now by creating an account with our simple online tool.

 Still have questions?
 Check out Admissions for details on requirements, deadlines, and financial aid.

 The Admissions team at Harris Public Policy works to attract and enroll a diverse class of students each year.
-In fact, we have nearly tripled the number of underrepresented minority students in the past five years.
+Over the past five years, we have increased the number of underrepresented minority students by 25%.

 Ranjan is responsible for student recruitment and admissions, financial aid, executive education, new program development, and international partnerships.
 Ranjan has twenty years of experience building relationships and products, opening new markets, and driving innovation at the University of Chicago, Kaplan, Berkshire Hathaway, the Tribune Company, and the City of Chicago.

 Diversity and inclusion is essential to policy leadership.
 Fostering an environment that encourages rigorous inquiry and effective public policy problem-solving requires the involvement and understanding of diverse viewpoints, experiences, and traditions.
 The Harris School of Public Policy has made this commitment a priority as we prepare a new generation of policy leaders to make a positive social impact in their communities and around the world.
 Learn more about the Harris D&I office.

 The Common Read includes incoming students each year, as well as faculty and staff, who read the same book and discuss it together.
 This year, we are reading Streets of Gold: America's Untold Story of Immigrant Success by Ran Abramitzky and Leah Boustan, which combines striking storytelling with innovative data analysis to reimagine the histories—and futures—of immigration in the United States.

 The Common Read is part of our commitment to diversity and inclusion and our belief that future policymakers must be given the opportunity to better understand the lived experiences of people who have been marginalized and to explore related policy questions.